microsoft/fluent-ui-react/packages/react-theming/README.md

 ## Conformance

-In order to validate that a base control conforms to the interface, simply add one test per slot test alongside the implementation and run within your CI environment:
+In order to validate that a base control conforms to the interface, simply add one test per slot alongside the implementation and run within your CI environment:

 ```jsx